HPV (Human Papilloma Virus) | Causes, Symptoms, Diagnosis, & Treatment

 How common is HPV?

 HPV that affects the genitals is very common.
-As many as 20 million people are thought to have an active HPV infection at any given time, and as many as 5.5 million new cases of genital HPV infection occur in the United States each year.
+Approximately 79 million Americans are currently infected with HPV, with roughly 14 million people becoming newly infected each year.
 Most men and women — about 80 percent of sexually active people — are infected with HPV at some point in their lives, but most people never know they have the virus.

 How do you get HPV?